Quick Quiz ( Mobile Recommended )

 D) Moist

-Option b – Made of unsaturated Hydrocarbons
+Option b – Made of unsaturated hydrocarbons

 Determine the number of saturated and unsaturated bonds present in cyclohexane.